Is Makomanai snowsure?

 | April | 2 cm | 0.9 days |

-The average snowfall forecast during week 4 of April for Makomanai is 1 cm.
-There are typically 0.4 snowy days during this week.Makomanai typical weather and snow conditions during the last week of April at the middle elevation of the ski area at 348m, based on historical averages over the last 12 years: At this time of year the mean freezing level (1587m) is well above the middle elevation of Makomanai.
-A day with snowfall happens on average every other year during the last week of April but in a typical year there are also a couple of rainy days during this week of April.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 2cm.
-Temperatures generally above freezing both night and day in Makomanai during week four of April with average maximum temperature 8.2°C and minimum temperature 6.5°C at the middle elevation.
-Expect the sun to come out on two or three days per week.
-Mainly light winds (average 16km/h) are unlikely to affect ski lifts but there is a 50% chance that the mean wind speed will exceed more than 30km/h one day.
-Based on long term statistics, we do not expect any fresh snow days or any bluebird days at the middle elevation of the ski area of Makomanai at this time of year.
+The average snowfall forecast during week 1 of May for Makomanai is 0 cm.
+There are typically 0.2 snowy days during this week.Makomanai normal weather and snow conditions during the first week of May at the middle elevation of the ski area at 348m, based on historical averages over the last 11 years: At this time of year the average freezing level (2092m) is well above the mid altitude of Makomanai.
+Snow falls on just one day every 5 years in Makomanai at the start of May but on average there are three days during this week each year when it rains.
+In the years when snow falls at this time of year, forecast model average snowfall for the week is 0cm.
+Usual temperatures are well above freezing both night and day at the mid altitude in Makomanai during week one of May with the average afternoon temperature 10.7°C and the minimum temperature 9.0°C. On average, a couple of days per week will have some sunshine.
+Mainly light winds (average 16km/h) but there is a 50% chance that the mean wind speed will be greater than more than 30km/h one day.

 Snow History: Compare Resorts